Mini fiesta + live show + exhibit

 With the support of Canada Council for the Arts, British Columbia Arts Council, City of Vancouver, SFU Woodward’s Cultural Programs, Dance Centre’s Artist-in-Residence program, Toronto Dance Theatre, Far Eastern University (Manila), Dance Victoria, Vancouver Asian Canadian Theatre

-PIÑA is produced by FakeKnot and co-produced by the National Arts Centre.
+PIÑA is produced by FakeKnot and co-produced by the National Arts Centre and Dancemakers.

 Ralph Escamillan is a queer, Canadian-Filipinx performance artist, choreographer and teacher based in Vancouver, BC.
 Ralph started his training in street dance styles and is a graduate of Modus Operandi, a Vancouver-based contemporary dance program.
 He has danced/toured/created with Vancouver-based companies, film and TV, as well as been a beacon for the Vancouver ballroom scene since 2017 through his other nonprofit, VanVogueJam.
 As the artistic director of FakeKnot, he develops collaborative performance works that have been presented both nationally and internationally.
 Having ancestral roots in the Philippines, he’s fascinated by inquiries into what it means to be North American, especially within the context of cultural traditions, dance, music and costumes in an increasingly interconnected global community.
 The exploration of how culture is created through the accumulation of ideas and concepts is at the centre of his work.
 He has found the body to be a powerful vessel through which these ideas can be investigated, incorporating music, costume, and new media.